kuzzleio/sdk-javascript/README.md

 ## Building manually

-Clone this github repository and run ``grunt``.
+Clone this github repository and run ``npm run build``.
 A ``dist`` directory will be created, containing a plain browserified version of this SDK, and a minified version.

 ## Migrating from SDK v1.x